 Risks of Failing to Run Static Analysis

-Software is becoming more complex and ubiquitous.
-For example, automotive systems in the early days were purely mechanical, but today the average automobile may contain over 1000 code-executing MCUs.
-That much electronic surface area, especially in safety-critical applications, such as automotive, medical devices, or avionics, demands defect-free code.
+Software is becoming more and more complex.
+Today, for example, the average automobile may contain over 1,000 code-executing MCUs and as much as 100 million lines of code!
+That much electronic surface area, especially in safety-critical applications, such as automotive, medical devices, or avionics, demands a rigorous engineering approach to software in order to achieve defect-free code.

-The good news is that there are several organizations, such as OWASP and MITRE, that research and publish programming best practices.
-Industry-specific standards organizations (such as MISRA, which focuses on automotive software), also publish best practices that are often required by regulatory bodies.
-The best practices are codified into static analysis tools as rules.
+The good news is that organizations such as OWASP, CERT, and MITRE are committed to researching and publishing programming best practices to help software engineers succeed.
+There are also industry-specific standards organizations (such as MISRA, focusing on automotive software), which publish best practices that are often required by regulatory bodies.
+These best practices can be codified into static analysis tools as rules, that you can choose to implement as part of your organization's policy.

 Benefits of Automated Static Analysis

-Running static analysis on the desktop is akin to running the spellchecker in a word processing program.
-This may be acceptable for small projects, but in large organizations, static analysis should be automated as part of the nightly build or upon code check-in.
-When implemented as part of the development process, static analysis provides a number of benefits.
+Running static analysis on the desktop will provide some benefits and may work on a small team or project; however, in large organizations, static analysis should also be automated as part of nightly builds and continuous integration.
+When implemented as an integral part of the development process, static analysis provides a number of benefits, including the following:

 Faster Development Cycle

-The key is to consistently run static analysis from the early stages of the project.
-This enables you to find and fix systemic defects when the cost of remediation is at its lowest.
-The process may initially take more time than rapidly developing the software without running analysis, but the gains in efficiency are exponential over the development lifecycle.
+Consistently running static analysis from the early stages of the project enables you to find and fix systemic defects when the cost of remediation is at its lowest.
+The process may initially take more time than rapidly developing the software without running analysis, but the gains in efficiency become exponential over the development lifecycle.
+Remember that some of the more dangerous errors may be difficult to address late in the cycle, so finding them early is crucial.

-Some static analysis tools also include descriptive documentation about the programming standard being implemented, which extends software engineers’ programming knowledge and professional development.
-Over time, good programming is automatically observed.
+Good static analysis tools also include descriptive documentation about the programming standard being implemented, which extends software engineers’ programming knowledge and professional development.
+Over time, compliance with these standards improves the average quality of the code by improving the programmers through constant feedback.
 If your static analysis tool is part of a larger development testing platform that can automatically prioritize defect remediation tasks, then you’ll be able to deliver the software even faster.

 Lower Defect Rate

 Static analysis helps you find and fix defects early, which can prevent the recurrence of systemic defects downstream.
-Some static analysis tools not only report static analysis violations, but also integrate with development testing platforms that can help you understand where all the instances of the reported defect occur.
 With a policy of early detection, you can more easily implement a policy of defect prevention, which reduces the rate of defects over the development lifecycle.
+(Shameless plug: Parasoft C/C++test, which not only reports static analysis violations, but also integrates with an analytics platform, can give you a broader understanding of all of the instances of the reported defect and its overall impact on the quality of your codebase.)

-Automated static analysis is not only the mechanism for the feedback loop, it also generates the data other departments need to collaborate effectively under the DevOps model.
-Especially when used with unit and regression testing, static analysis serves a few roles:
+Automated static analysis is not only the mechanism for the feedback loop, but it also generates the data that other departments need to collaborate effectively under the DevOps model.
+Especially when used with unit and regression testing, static analysis serves a few roles, including:

-- Provides the big data required to improve the development process
+- Providing the big data required to improve the development process

-- Facilitates the machinations of the DevOps automated feedback loop
+- Facilitating the machinations of the DevOps automated feedback loop

 About Parasoft’s Static Analysis Solution

 Static code analysis is an important part of ensuring that applications function as expected.
 It not only improves the overall development team velocity, but also reduces risks associated with releasing potentially dangerous software.
-While some analysis is always better than no analysis, static analysis should be integrated into a development testing infrastructure to maximize the effectiveness of the practice.
-Parasoft offers an enterprise-grade code analysis and testing suite in C/C++test, as well as an advanced analytics and reporting system in Development Testing Platform.
-Combining both technologies enables software engineering teams to accelerate software delivery, while ensuring that their applications function as expected.
+While some analysis is always better than no analysis, static analysis should be integrated into a larger software testing infrastructure to maximize the effectiveness of the practice.
+Parasoft offers an enterprise-grade code analysis and testing suite in C/C++test, Jtest, and dotTEST, as well as an advanced analytics and reporting system in DTP.
+Combining these technologies enables software engineering teams to accelerate software delivery, while ensuring that their applications function as expected.